Logo

 1. Encapsulation

-• Problem Solved: Prevents accidental changes to internal data.
+• Problem Solved: Prevents accidental changes to internal data, bundling, information hiding, controlled access, data integrity etc.

 • Real-life Analogy: ATM machines let you withdraw money without revealing how they process it.